Coupon, Voucher, and Pass Validation

 Validation Against a Database

 For this type of service, you need a database of valid coupon, voucher or pass IDs – a ‘validation database’.
 When the app user scans the barcode ID, you can deploy a simple valid/invalid redemption approval procedure with codeREADr.
 Also, in the ‘response text’, you can give the app user directed information about the marketing program or transaction.
 For example, you can show them general terms and conditions for redemption.
 Also, you can show specific information about the unique code, such as VIP treatment, awards, etc. Moreoever, you can present the response text in simple text, HTML or link(s).
 In addition, developers can create web and contextual content (see Advanced below).

 << Step by Step Instructions. >>

 Validation Without a Database (or with a Partial Database)

-In some cases, the database of coupon, voucher or pass IDs is not readily available to validate against.
-Perhaps that data (or a portion of it) is confidential; or too large a file; or difficult to make available to a third party because of IT issues or because IDs are created in real-time without access to our APIs.
+In some cases, the database of coupon, voucher, or pass IDs is not readily available to validate against.
+Perhaps that data (or a portion of it) is confidential, or the file is too large.
+Also, it could be difficult to make available to a third party.
+Generally, such difficulties come from the system creating the IDs in real-time without our APIs.

-To check for duplicate scan, you do need to check the box that says ‘Add scanned value and response to the database when a match is made.’
-This will auto-insert all unique scanned IDs to the database you created.
+To check for duplicate scan, you do need to check the box that says, ‘Add scanned value and response to the database when a match is made’.
+This will auto-insert all unique ID scans to the database that you created.
 You can add a default response as text or HTML (Webify).

 The app will first check online or on-device if the scanned ID is in the associated database.
-If it is, it will validate against that.
-If it isn’t, but it matches the defined pattern, it will be validated and auto-inserted into the database.
-If you checked the ‘Add scanned value …’ box, then it will automatically be added to the database if it’s not already there.
+First, if it is, it will validate against that.
+Secondly, if it isn’t, but it matches the defined pattern, it will be validated and auto-inserted into the database.
+Also, if you checked the ‘Add scanned value…’ box, then it will automatically add itself to the database if it’s not already there.